DigitalState/Platform/platform/documentation/environments/lab/index.md

 e9aa40751206   platform_app        "/usr/sbin/sshd -D"   3 seconds ago   Up 2 seconds   22/tcp   app
 ```

 > Note: There is also an app container being created.
-This container is used to hold the deployed application instance when running the lab environment.
+This container is used to hold the deployed application instance when running the environment locally.

 ### 4. Enter the platform container console